bahrus/xtal-element/README.md

 Note that we've moved some of the visual Rxn-Suppl's close to the template.
 This is done in an effort to place highly related pieces close together.

-Our class is whittling down now, so that the core buiness logic (count, changeCount) becomes easier to spot.
+Our class is whittling down now, so that the core business logic (count, changeCount) becomes easier to spot.

 XtalPattern is continuing to impose more assumptions on names of properties -- in particular, mainTemplate, clonedTemplate, self, refs, domCache.
 </details>